15 Differences Between GoldMine and Salesforce

 Most GoldMine customers upgrade GoldMine periodically in order to receive: support for new versions of Windows and MS Office; new features; and bug fixes.
 Upgrading GoldMine requires installing a new version of software on each user’s local PC, as well as on remote user laptop or desktop machines.

-Salesforce.com provides three major releases per year.
-These upgrades occur in background and, with minor exceptions, are seamless — they just happen.
-As with other cloud-based applications such as Google Apps, this type of transparent upgrade allows for a rapid pace of innovation and does not come at any extra cost.
+Salesforce provides three major releases per year.
+These upgrades occur in background.
+With minor exceptions, are seamless—they just happen.
+As with other cloud-based applications such as Google Workspace, this type of transparent upgrade allows for a rapid pace of innovation and does not come at any extra cost.

 4. Contact-Centric vs. Account-Centric